yur4sh/gmake_hw/README.md

    Method '1' is 'make -f', '2' stands for 'include .mk':
     ```make METHOD=X```

-3) Test if task_2 project successfully build:
+3) Test if task_2 project is successfully built:
     ```./task_2```

 4) To clean local build artifacts.